JaKaniDev/hello-site/learning-log.md

 - Started a second website using W3C knowledge
 - made minor changes to this file and the README file as well.
 Commited and pushed successfully.
+- I added light text and list formatting, including css for the lists.
+Pushed the commit successful

 - I am getting more and more interested in learnig more each day.
 I have been into resources and trying what I learn as I go.
 I haven't really built much as